 TriGreen Equipment was formed in November 2006 following a merger between several independent John Deere dealers who wanted to provide more for their customers.
-Today TriGreen has 19 full-service John Deere dealerships throughout Tennessee, Alabama, and Mississippi.
+Today TriGreen has 29 full-service John Deere dealerships throughout Tennessee and Alabama.
 Because of the way TriGreen Equipment was formed, each of our dealerships has it’s own distinct character and personality.
 Get to know our dealerships and what makes each of them unique.

 In 1946, Ted Hedden, originally an employee of John Deere, went into business with Walter Flemming to open Farmer’s Tractor Company in downtown Huntsville.
 In 1956, they moved to a dirt road, which is present day South Memorial Parkway.
 In 1971, Ted’s son Don Hedden came into the business and was joined one year later by his brothers, Larry and Charles Hedden.
 In 1986, they moved to University Drive, which locals refer to as “up on the hill.”
 The shop from that location was disassembled and reassembled at the Winchester location.
 Finally, in August of 2001, they moved to the current location at Research Park.
 The Huntsville dealership is located in Madison County, but also serves customers in Morgan County.
 They have a very diverse customer base from cattle and hay farmers to row crop farmers who grow wheat, soybeans, corn, pumpkins, and cotton.
 They also work with several commercial and landscaping customers, as well as residential and Commercial Worksite Product customers.
 And, because of the Redstone Arsenal is located in Huntsville, they also work with many military and governmental agencies.
 The Huntsville dealership gets involved with the local community by attending several events, including the Building Home & Remodeling Show, Whistle Stop Festival, Halsey Food Show, Madison Street Festival, Tate Farms Pumpkin Patch, and the local Cattlemen’s Association.